 - Stay in the company of good friends.

-- Use good judgement and know your limitations.
+- Use good judgment and know your limitations.

 SIGNS THAT YOU MAY HAVE BEEN DRUGGED